citycoins/governance/ccips/ccip-019/ccip-019-stack-mia-mining-treasury.md

 This CCIP follows the same voting format as CCIP-022[^5] except only MIA votes are counted.

 - the votes are tallied and available in read-only functions
-- the proposal will not pass unless the majority of voters have votes yes and 25% of voting MIA tokens have votes yes.
+- the proposal will not pass unless the majority of voters vote yes and 25% of voting MIA tokens vote yes

 ## Reference Implementations

-The reference implementation is published in the protocol repo[^6].
+The reference implementation is published in the CityCoins protocol repository[^6].

 ## Footnotes